top of page

 Healing for Conversion Therapy Survivors

-As a gay men’s therapist, I specialize in helping conversion therapy survivors unpack the trauma they’ve endured.
+I offer therapy for conversion therapy survivors in Los Angeles and online throughout California and Florida.
+I specialize in helping conversion therapy survivors unpack the trauma they’ve endured.

 This work is not about: